yemikifouly/Roadmap/web_and_mobile_team/projects/federated_learning.md

 ### 6. Inspect

-Depending on the federated learning configuration, the developer may opt to have multiple training cycles.
+Depending on the server configuration, the developer may opt to have multiple training cycles.
 In this case, a new cycle will begin at the determined interval.
 However, assuming we’ve finished all the cycles, the model will now be ready for inspection by the developer and may be used for inference, retrained, or whatever they desire.
 The developer may decide to pull a specific version of a model, or may optionally decide to even pull a specific checkpoint instead.
 The process of federated learning is now considered complete.

 ```py
 import grid as gr